top of page

 WHAT IS OXYTOCIN?

+Oxytocin is a powerful hormone and neurotransmitter involved with bonding and self-love.
 Oxytocin plays a key role in feeling good and at ease.
-It is involved with feeling love, self-love, connection, positive social interactions, feeling full (literally from food), and feeling a sense of belonging.
-Oxytocin also:
+It is involved with feeling love, self-love, bonding, trust, positive social interactions, feeling full (literally from food), and feeling a sense of belonging.
+Oxytocin communicates with the nervous system to allow for calm.
+Oxytocin is also connected to, and even modulates serotonin and dopamine.
+This trio of neurotransmitters is referred to as the “happy hormones.”

-• Thanks to oxytocin, we get a toasty, tranquil feeling when we’re with the people we care about, including self-care activities.
+Oxytocin has the power to regulate our emotional responses and self-compassion, self-love and pro-social behaviors, including trust, empathy and positive memories.
+Thanks to oxytocin, we get a toasty, tranquil feeling when we’re with the people we care about, including self-care activities.
+The more we engage in these feel-good behaviors, the more oxytocin we get.

 HELP OXYTOCIN HELP YOU